Anise

 Health Benefits

-- May help relieve digestive issues like bloating and indigestion.
+- May help relieve digestive symptoms like bloating and indigestion.

-- May provide relief from menopausal symptoms such as hot flashes.
+- Might offer relief from menopausal symptoms, such as hot flashes.

 Storage Tips

-Store anise seeds in an airtight container in a cool, dark, and dry place like a pantry or spice cabinet.
-Properly stored, anise seeds can maintain their flavor and potency for up to two to three years.
-Ground anise should be stored similarly but used within about six months for optimal flavor.
-Avoid storing anise in areas exposed to heat or moisture, as this can cause it to lose its aroma and quality.
+Store anise seeds in an airtight container in a cool, dark, and dry place to maintain their flavor and potency.
+Whole anise seeds will retain their flavor longer than ground anise.
+Properly stored, anise seeds can last for several years.
+Ground anise should be used within about six months for optimal flavor.

 Marnirni-apinthi Building, Lot Fourteen,